offbeatwp/documentation/basics__post_models.md

 ### Defining relationships

-In your model you can define the relationship like this
+In your model, you can define the relationship like this

 ```
 <?php